Last Updated on

 Here’s a list of my top six natural remedies for the stomach bug.
 Be prepared for when the stomach bug strikes unexpectedly in the middle of the night!

-The only other time she had been to McDonald’s was for a kid’s birthday party.
-But that Saturday night for some reason she begged me to go there and I caved in.
-I was kicking myself come Sunday when my poor baby was hurled over.
+We almost NEVER eat fast food but that Saturday night for some reason she begged me to go there and I caved in.
+Come Sunday I was kicking myself when my poor baby was hurled over.

 TOP 6 Natural Remedies for the stomach bug